TanHaus/playground/README.md

 To learn about my `math.js`, please go to the [Wiki](https://github.com/gau-nernst/web-apps/wiki/math.js) section (WIP).

-You can try out `math.js` in this hidden Test page [here](https://gau-nernst.github.io/web-apps/test/).
+You can try out `math.js` in the hidden Test page [here](https://gau-nernst.github.io/web-apps/test/) (https://gau-nernst.github.io/web-apps/test/).
 The whole module is imported as a namespace, and then linked as a property named `math` of the `window` object.
 To use it, simply open the Console in your browser of choice and call the `math` object.

 ```javascript
 math.Solver.cubicEqn(1,5,4,3);